lukeb667/Japanese-Keyboard-GUI/README.md

 DESCRIPTION

 This program uses the keyboard module (with modifications) to identify when a typed string matches to a Japanese character based on a dictionary of corresponding phonetic moras or syllables.
 When a match is identified, the typed string will be replaced with the Japanese character.
 E.g., typing 'ka' while the program is running will type 'か' instead of the Latin characters.
-The program can be switched between Hiragana and Katakana via the default hotkey 'shift+space', or can be toggled on/off entirely with 'ctrl+space'.
-Pressing 'alt+j' at any time will terminate the program.
+The program can be switched between Hiragana and Katakana via the default hotkey `shift+space`, or can be toggled on/off entirely with `ctrl+space`.
+Pressing `alt+j` at any time will terminate the program.

 The program suppresses physical keystrokes, and includes a GUI to display what you are currently typing.
-The GUI can be enabled/disabled with the default hotkey 'shift+f1'.
-Queued keystrokes will be sent after a configurable delay (default 10 seconds), whereafter the script will call an appropriate number of backspace keystrokes for a matched translation key.
+The GUI can be enabled/disabled with the default hotkey `shift+f1`.
+Queued keystrokes will be sent after a configurable delay (default 5 seconds), whereafter the script will call an appropriate number of backspace keystrokes for a matched translation key.

 Note that for some duplicate phonetic equivalents, what to input for a desired output may not be perfectly intuitive.
 Looking through the translation dictionary is recommended.

 Kanji translations can be supported - even multiple phonetic equivalents, if the dictionary is configured correctly.
-To add Kanji keys, copy the Kanji you're adding a translation for to the clipboard, then press the default hotkey 'shift+f2'.
+To add Kanji keys, copy the Kanji you're adding a translation for to the clipboard, then press the default hotkey `shift+f2`.
 The GUI will then prompt you to add a key for the clipboard data.

-Default hotkeys can be modified via the config.ini file.
+Default hotkeys can be modified via the `config.ini` file.